Is it safe to buy used tires for your car?

 Mechanics, junkyards and sometimes even tire shops will sell tires that are used as an alternative to consumers who experience sticker shock over replacing their worn tires.
 It’s not uncommon for these tires to be priced at half the cost of new — sometimes less.

-But the temptation to save money by buying used tires is not necessarily a safe choice, even if the tires look like they are in good condition.
+But are used tires safe?
+The temptation to save money by buying used tires is not necessarily a safe choice, even if the tires look like they are in good condition.

-Tires are made of rubber compounds, which age over time even if they are unused or barely used.
-There is no agreement on exactly how long tires can provide safe transportation before the rubber deteriorates to the point where it fails.
+The rubber in tires ages over time even if unused or barely used.
+Sources differ on how long tires can provide safe transportation before the rubber fails.

-Automakers’ and tire manufacturers’ recommendations for tire replacement, regardless of wear, range from five to 10 years, depending on the conditions that they’re used in.
-Exposure to heat, sunlight, humidity and salt air are just a few of the factors that affect how quickly rubber compounds in a tire break down.
+Automakers’ and tire manufacturers’ recommendations for tire replacement, regardless of wear, range from six to 10 years.
+Exposure to heat, sunlight, humidity and salt are just a few factors impacting how a tire breaks down.
+Worse, you can’t always look at a tire and know whether the rubber has aged.

 Unknown history

-The biggest problem when buying used tires, even those that appear to be brand new or in very good condition, is that you don’t know their history.
-Their life span may have been diminished in numerous ways — hitting curbs or potholes, getting punctured, becoming exposed to high temperatures or enduring harsh weather.
+The biggest problem when buying used tires is that you don’t know their history.
+Even if they appear barely used, their life span may have been diminished in numerous ways.
+They may have hit curbs or potholes, got punctured and repaired, been exposed to high temperatures or endured harsh weather.

 No rules and regulations

-Along with the unknown history, used tires do not carry the comfort that comes with the rules and regulations enforced on new tires.
-Buying new tires from a legitimate seller is a much safer route because they must adhere to federal standards for tire size, treadwear, traction performance and temperature resistance — all things that keep you safe.
+In most states, used tires need not conform to the rules and regulations enforced on new tires.
+Buying new tires from a legitimate seller is a much safer route.
+New tires must adhere to federal standards for tire size, treadwear, traction performance and temperature resistance — all things that keep you safe.

 Other ways to save money on vehicle expenses

-All parts of vehicle ownership can end up expensive.
+All parts of vehicle ownership can be expensive.
 But instead of buying used tires and risking your safety, consider other ways to save money on your car.

 - Only purchase a vehicle you can truly afford.